Oscars 2020: Angelina Jolie Skips The 92nd Academy Awards & Brad Pitt Is Not The Reason!

 (Image Source: Twitter)

-Also, everyone's focus would be on Brad, as he has been bagging back-to-back awards in the Best Actor in the Supporting Role category.
+This Oscars, everyone's focus was Brad, as he has been bagging back-to-back awards in the Best Actor in the Supporting Role category.
 The actor took home Best Supporting Actor at the 92nd Academy Award for his role as stuntman Cliff Booth in Tarantino's Once Upon a Time in Hollywood.
 Earlier, he had bagged awards at Golden Globe 2020 and SAG Awards 2020 events.

 The 56-year-old said, "This is incredible, really incredible," as he accepted his first Academy Award for acting after more than 30 years in showbiz.
 The actor dedicated the Academy Award to his and Angelina's kids (although he didn't mention their names).
 He said, "who colour everything I do - I adore you."
 Brad also thanked his co-star Leonardo DiCaprio and writer-producer-director Quentin Tarantino.